 SVECCS – Student Veterinary Emergency and Critical Care Society

 SVECCS is the University of Melbourne’s chapter of the US-based non-profit organisation, the National Student Veterinary Emergency and Critical Care Society.
-Our aims are to promote the education and involvement of veterinary students in the specialty of emergency and critical care medicine.
-We provide opportunities for students of all year levels to learn theoretical and practical skills that will be relevant to an emergency scenario – these include, but are not limited to, practicing suturing techniques, performing CPR, calculating fluid rates, animal restraint, etc.
+We aim to promote the education and involvement of veterinary students in emergency and critical care medicine specialisation.
+We provide opportunities for students of all year levels to learn theoretical and practical skills relevant to an emergency scenario, including practicing suturing techniques, performing CPR, calculating fluid rates, animal restraint, and more.

-SVECCS is also looking into organising a shadowing program for our 3rd year members to follow vets in the ECC department.
 SVECCS is independent from the VSSV and requires a small annual membership fee at the beginning of each academic year to help pay for material used in each of our sessions.
-For first year members however, membership is free!
-Also discounts apply for continuing members.
+For first-year members, however, membership is free!
+Discounts apply for continuing members.

 Though many of our sessions are for members only, SVECCS also organises ECC lectures for all veterinary students to attend, free of charge.
-Keep your eyes and ears open for the announcement when membership sign-ups start for your year level, spaces run out quick!
+Keep your eyes and ears open for membership sign-ups for your year level – spaces run out quick!

-The Wildlife Appreciation group is one of the VSSV’s special interest groups that focuses on the care, management, and conservation of wildlife.
+The Wildlife Appreciation focuses on the care, management, and conservation of wildlife.
 Our aim is to nurture students’ interest in wildlife, in addition to providing helpful insight to those interested in becoming general practitioners on how to approach and manage injured wildlife presenting to your clinic.

-Some of the fun events you can look forward to in the upcoming year include our Wildlife Trivia night, Speakers night, guest lecturers, and our annual tour of the Healesville Sanctuary Wildlife Hospital.
+Some of the fun events you can look forward to in include our wildlife trivia night, speakers night, guest lecturers, and our annual tour of the Healesville Sanctuary Wildlife Hospital.

-Smallies is one of the largest SIGs - and our interest is in dogs, cats and pocket pets.
-Our committee consists of Werribee students and Parkville students to ensure that all year levels are represented.
+In Smallies, our interest is in dogs, cats and pocket pets.
+Our committee consists of Werribee and Parkville students to ensure that all year levels are represented.
 We are a very active committee, organising many social and educational events throughout the year for students with an interest in small animal medicine and surgery.
-Some of the events organised in the past 12 months include:
+Some of our previous events include:

-- Annual Speakers Night – Usually held in May each year, special guest small animal veterinarians are invited to give enlightening and inspirational talks, with finger food and cocktails served between each speaker.
+- Annual Speakers Night: Special guest small animal veterinarians are invited to give enlightening and inspirational talks, with finger food and cocktails served between each speaker

-- Advanced Vet Care Tour – Surgery & internal medicine specialists share insight on their chosen fields and the path they took to get there.
+- Advanced Vet Care Tour: Surgery and internal medicine specialists share insight on their chosen fields and the path they took to get there

-- Evening lecture by Dr Chris Preston from Pet Emergency & Specialist Centre – discussing the career path into specialisation, practice ownership and some interesting surgical cases.
+- Evening lecture by Dr Chris Preston from Pet Emergency & Specialist Centre: Dr Preston discussed the path to specialisation, practice ownership and some interesting surgical cases

-- Lunchtime seminars at Werribee and Parkville campuses.
+- Lunchtime seminars: Held at Werribee and Parkville campuses.

-Each year we have Smallies merchandise for sale such as the Small Animal Veterinary Nerdbook by Dr Sophia Yin, Mini Vet Guide by Dr. Geraldo Poli, Nurses Pouches and Personal IV Clippers.
+Each year we have Smallies merchandise for sale such as the Small Animal Veterinary Nerdbook by Dr Sophia Yin, Mini Vet Guide by Dr. Geraldo Poli, nurses’ pouches and personal IV clippers.
 VSSV Members are automatically members of the Smallies SIG.
-You will need to show your VSSV membership in order to receive the discounted event prices, and some events/merchandise will not be available too non-VSSV members
+You will need to show your VSSV membership in order to receive the discounted event prices.
+Some events and merchandise are not available to non-VSSV members

 Two representatives will be elected from your year level, so if you are interested in working with small animals, we’d love to have you on our team!

-HAG is a special interest group of the VSSV which aims to bring together students who have a passion for all things equine.
+HAG brings together students who have a passion for all things equine.
 Our aim is to expand the veterinary repertoire of students interested in equine medicine, surgery, dentistry, podiatry and horsemanship in general.
-In addition, we hope that it offers an opportunity for students, from all year levels, with an interest in horses to get to know one another.
+It also offers an opportunity for students from all year levels with an interest in horses to get to know one another.

-The group is aimed towards everyone; we don't care if you don't own a horse or have hundreds and we don't care if you've ridden none or were born on the back of a horse!
-We want to ensure that you are confident in handling and being around horses as well as providing opportunities to gain further knowledge in equine medicine and care.
+The group is for everyone – whether you own one, many or zero horses or whether you’ve never ridden or were born in the saddle!
+We want to ensure that you are confident in handling and being around horses and provide opportunities to gain further knowledge in equine medicine and care.

-We encourage all students with an interest in horses (or any other equid) or even those that don't have an interest but wish to become confident or just further your knowledge outside the classroom to join the VSSV and HAG.
-You can never know all there is to know about horses and horse people so you could be a cowgirl, a grand prix dressage rider or have no horse experience at all and we still welcome you to join.
 Whether you want to brush up on veterinary skills or simply learn some bizarre horse dialogue, HAG is a great way to do it.
 It is a forum for all vet students with an interest in horses to meet new people, learn and have fun in the process.
-We look forward to meeting you early in 2018.

-The Bovine Appreciation Group or BAG as it is affectionately known is for students who have an interest in cattle and rural practice.
-BAG organises two main events each year – the end of exams B&S is a chance for students to get together and have a great time over a BBQ and get involved in competitions throughout the night including the iron gut.
-The Cattle Dinner in semester two is a chance to hear more about life as a cattle vet and make connections in the industry over a 3 course meal with cattle veterinarians from across Victoria attending.
+BAG, as it is affectionately known, is for students who have an interest in cattle and rural practice.
+BAG organises two main events each year: the end-of-exams B&S – a chance for students to get together over a BBQ and get involved in competitions including the iron gut – and the Cattle Dinner – a chance to share a three-course meal with cattle vets from across Victoria, hear about life as a cattle vet and make industry connections.

 BAG has a Facebook group where members can discuss all things bovine.
 Make sure you join us for what will be a fantastic year!